elixir-editors/emacs-elixir/README.md

                                    (setq elixir-format-arguments nil))))
 ```

-In this example we use [Projectile](https://github.com/bbatsov/projectile) to get the project root and set `elixir-format-arguments` accordingly.
+In this example we use [Projectile](https://github.com/bbatsov/projectile) to determine if we are in a project and then set `elixir-format-arguments` accordingly.
+Please note that this code snippet may cause unhappiness if there is no `.formatter.exs` file available.

 ## History